Also known as: Simple goiter, Endemic goiter, Colloidal goiter or Nontoxic goiter

 A goiter only needs to be treated if it is causing symptoms.

 Treatments for an enlarged thyroid include:

-A simple goiter may disappear on its own, or may become large.
-Over time, destruction to the thyroid may cause the gland to stop making enough thyroid hormone.
+A simple goiter may disappear on its own, or may become larger.
+Over time, the thyroid gland may stop making enough thyroid hormone.
 This condition is called hypothyroidism.

-Call your health care provider if you experience any swelling in the front of your neck or any other symptoms of goiter.
+Call your provider if you experience any swelling in the front of your neck or any other symptoms of goiter.

 - Review date:

 - December 7, 2016